ryanAllMad/js-job-helper/readme.md

 If you're enjoying using this app, please consider supporting this project so I can make this thing even better with Gemeni AI, and Google Docs API integrations.

 If you're interested in contributing to this project, hmu on [linkedin](https://www.linkedin.com/in/ryan-duer/).
-I currently need help optimizing the app, integrating hot module reloading, and fixing the issues with the drag and drop functionality on the PositionView component.
+I currently need help optimizing the app.
 Feel free to take this project and run with it, this is licensed under MIT because I want to help you succeed.

 ## Product Demo:
 Check out the [1 minute product demo here.](https://www.canva.com/design/DAGK1wvwwQI/9_J_b3jBfu8PgU9jNXiVjQ/watch?utm_content=DAGK1wvwwQI&utm_campaign=designshare&utm_medium=link&utm_source=editor)